dhsorens/FinCert/theories/README.md

 ## Bisimulation

-A bisimulation is an isomorhpism of system traces.
+A bisimulation is an isomorhpism of contract (or system) traces.
 To establish a bisimulation of contracts `C1` and `C2`, we need a function `st_morph` between their respective storage types and a function between contract steps (how a contract moves forward) such that:
 1. `st_morph` sends initial states of `C1` to initial states of `C2`, and
 1. if `C1` can step from states `st1` to `st2`, then `C2` can step from `(st_morph st1)` to `(st_morph st2)`

 Given any execution trace of `C1`, this gives us a corresponding trace of `C2`.
 If `st_morph` has an inverse that satisfies the properties above, then this gives us a *bisimulation* between contracts `C1` and `C2`.
-This means that execution traces are in one-to-one correspondence under these *morphisms of contract traces*.
+This means that execution traces are in one-to-one correspondence under an *isomorphism of contract traces*.

 An isomorphism of contracts produces a bisimulation of their traces.